Best Iron For Perler Beads Reviews in 2022 | Top 8 Picks

 1. Steamfast SF-717

-The beads iron feels very light to hold.
+This Perler beads iron is very light to hold with a anti-slip handle.
 Weighing only 1 pound, you won’t feel any pressure in your hands while melting the Perler beads.
-Its anti-slip handle is a big plus.
+And the 7.5 ft cord allows you to use this anywhere.

 A tiny problem with the iron is that the handle area can get slightly warm.
-Good thing is that it’s quite minimal but you may not like holding it for longer time.
+It’s not a major issue, but you may become uncomfortable with extended use.

 - Takes 15 seconds to heat up.